 - a.
 In addition to any other notice required to be given by law, Landlord shall provide all Tenants with a notice stating the Rental Unit is subject to the city's Rental Housing Dispute Resolution Program and Right-to-Lease Ordinance as provided in this article and that they can receive copies of these ordinances by contacting the city.
 Landlord shall provide these notices to prospective and/or affected Tenants upon Leasing a Rental Unit, renewing the Lease of a Rental Unit and with any Notice of a Rent Increase.
 Prior to any Rent Increase, every Landlord shall provide their Tenants a notice of Rent Increase as prescribed in this section.
 This same language shall be included in a clearly visible location on any lease or other rental agreement. - b.
 Every Landlord of a Rental Unit shall provide a Rent Increase notice as prescribed in this section before demanding or accepting any Rent Increase.
 All Rent Increase notices shall be in writing, shall show the name, address and phone number of all responsible parties including the person or entity with authority to respond to a Rental Housing Dispute, and shall be personally delivered to the Tenant(s) or posted and mailed to the Tenant(s) at the address of the Tenant's (s') Rental Unit by first-class mail, postage prepaid.
 Service by mail shall be presumed complete within five (5) days of mailing.
-This presumption may be rebutted by the Tenant(s).
+This presumption may be rebutted by the Tenant(s). - c.
+In addition to all other information provided in a Rent Increase notice, each notice of Rent Increase shall substantially state in bold type:

-- c.
-In addition to all other information provided in a Rent Increase notice, each notice of Rent Increase shall substantially state in bold type: - NOTICE: Article II of Chapter 43 of the Mountain View City Code establishes a Rental Housing Dispute Resolution Program and it provides a procedure for conciliation and mediation of rental housing disputes involving rent increases greater than 7.2%, security deposits, 30-day and 60day notices to vacate, maintenance and repairs, and service reductions, and disputes regarding a Tenant's termination of the lease prior to the end of the lease term.
-Disputes regarding rent increases greater than 7.2% and Service Reductions may also be subject to nonbinding arbitration.
-To use the program and secure additional information about the city ordinance, you must contact Administrator [insert name and phone number] within 21 calendar days following receipt of a notice of rent increase or learning the facts giving rise to a dispute regarding a rent increase, a security deposit, 30-day and 60-day notices to vacate, maintenance and repairs, or service reductions or disputes regarding a tenant's termination of the lease prior to the end of the lease term.
-Further information regarding this ordinance is available on the City of Mountain View's website. - d.
+NOTICE: Article II of Chapter 43 of the Mountain View City Code establishes a Rental Housing Dispute Resolution Program and it provides a procedure for conciliation and mediation of rental housing disputes involving rent increases greater than %, security deposits, 30-day and 60-day notices to vacate, maintenance and repairs, and service reductions, and disputes regarding a Tenant's termination of the lease prior to the end of the lease term.
+Disputes regarding Rent Increases greater than % and Service Reductions may also be subject to binding arbitration.
+To use the program and secure additional information about the City ordinance, you must contact Administrator [insert name and phone number] within 21 calendar days following receipt of a notice of rent increase or learning the

+- d.
 No Rent Increase shall be valid for any purpose whatsoever without substantial compliance with this section and any Rent Increase accomplished in violation of this section shall be void.
 However, a Landlord may cure a violation by serving the Tenant with a notice that complies with this section.
 No Landlord may take any action to enforce such an invalid Rent Increase. - e.
 Any Rent increase in violation of this section shall operate as a complete defense to an unlawful detainer action based on failure to pay any invalid Rent Increase.
 Any Tenant required to pay an invalid Rent Increase may recover all invalid Rent Increase amounts, actually paid by the Tenant, in a civil action. - f.
 It is the intent of this article that all Landlords are encouraged to provide at least ninety (90) calendar days notice of any Rent Increase in order to allow for orderly operation of the Rental Housing Dispute Resolution Program.
 At a minimum, all Rent Increases shall meet the notice requirements of state law.